rust-hosted-langs/book/booksrc/chapter-interp-tagged-ptrs.md

 ```

 We've also referenced two new types, `Pair` and `Symbol`, that we'll go on to
-explain shortly.
+explain in the next chapter.

-You probably noticed that `Value` is essentially a fat pointer.
-It is composed
+You probably noticed that `Value` _is_ the fat pointer we discussed earlier.
-of a set of `ScopedPtr<T>`s, each of which should only require a single
+It is composed of a set of `ScopedPtr<T>`s, each of which should only require
-word, and an enum discriminant integer, which will also, due to alignment,
+a single word, and an enum discriminant integer, which will also, due to
-require a word.
-We'll end up with a lot more discriminants so at this point,
+alignment, require a word.

-we can't do tagged pointer trickery, the discriminant value will not fit into
+We'll end up with a lot more discriminants so at this point, we can't do
-2 bits.
+tagged pointer trickery, the discriminant value will not fit into 2 bits.

 This enum, however, since it wraps `ScopedPtr<T>` and has the same requirement
 for an explicit lifetime, is Safe To Dereference.

-But, since this type occupies the same space as a fat pointer, it isn't the type
+As this type occupies the same space as a fat pointer, it isn't the type
 we want for storing pointers at rest.

-Let's look at the compact tagged pointer
-type now:
+For that type, let's look at the compact tagged pointer type now:

 ```rust,ignore
 {{#include ../interpreter/src/taggedptr.rs:DefTaggedPtr}}